google/fonts/ofl/kedebideri/upstream_info.md

 ## Conclusion

 The source block has repository URL and commit hash.
 However, the SIL smith build system is not compatible with gftools-builder, so no `config.yaml` is possible.
 Status is missing_config with the understanding that the build system incompatibility makes config.yaml creation infeasible.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/kedebideri/` referencing the upstream gftools-builder-compatible source at the pinned commit `4973b2e` (`source/Kedebideri.designspace`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.